tomster12/construct/Obsidian/Development.md

 ### v0.2: Core Systems

-- [x] Implement different movement classes which allow the user to move different
+- [ ] Implement different movement classes which allow the user to move different
 	- [x] MovementHover for standard hovering / aiming
-	- [x] MovementHop for basic hopping along
+	- [ ] MovementHop for basic hopping along
 - [x] System for crystal attaching / detaching from orbs
 - [x] Refactor to use a generic Construct class which handles the interactions between the cores, runes, orbs
+- [x] Rework PlayerController / PlayerCamera for better management of Forging mode as well as better interaction with Construct class
 - [ ] Basic forging screen to allow better rune slotting / unslotting

 ### v0.3: Initial UX